spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 If your webserver is on the same machine, sure your web server user (something like `http`, `apache`, `www-data`, `nginx`) is part of the `matrix` group.
 You should run something like this: `usermod -a -G matrix nginx`.
 This allows your webserver user to access files owned by the `matrix` group.
 When using an external nginx webserver, this allows it to read configuration files from `/matrix/nginx-proxy/conf.d`.
 When using another server, it would make other files, such as `/matrix/static-files/.well-known`, accessible to it.

 #### Using your own nginx reverse-proxy running on the same machine

+**WARNING**: this type of setup is not maintained and will be removed in the future.
+We recommend that you go for [Fronting the integrated reverse-proxy webserver with another reverse-proxy](#fronting-the-integrated-reverse-proxy-webserver-with-another-reverse-proxy) instead.

 If you'll be using `nginx` running on the same machine (not in a container), you can make the playbook help you generate configuration for `nginx` with this configuration: